 Julie Andrews: I brought a young lady with me who happens to be my daughter [referring to Cameron Diaz].

-know, isn’t great?
+CD: I know, isnt great?
 Rupert is actually

 [To Julie Andrews] Your daughter?

 JA: Hes my son.
 [Laughter]

 You realize, of course and no offense to the beautiful Cameron but many people are here only because they happen to be interviewing Julie Andrews.

 JA: Oh, yeah, yeah, yeah.

-That kind of iconic status that youve attained in the last half a century – and you don’t look a day over 30, I must say.
+That kind of iconic status that youve attained in the last half a century and you dont look a day over 30, I must say.
 How does that make you feel after all this time?